qkzk/fm/development.md

 - tuikit is replaced by crossterm & ratatui.
 - skim is replaced by nucleo.

   tuikit and other crates created by the same author aren't maintened anymore. fm relied a lot on the work of a single author: terminal events, rendering, fuzzy finding, parsing of ANSI output etc. were all written by the same developper and it created a lot of technology debt.

-  Maintaing this code required to fork the repository which was a lot of work.
+  Maintaing this code required to fork some repositories which was a lot of work and could create more debt if someone took the project further.

   It's been a pleasure to work with those crates but I believe it's the right move.

-  By switching to well maintened crates we ensure to be able to evolve the project more safely.
+  By switching to maintened crates we ensure to be able to evolve the project more safely.

   Most of the code is adapted "as is".
 I did my best to keep everything as it was